BugHunterPhilosopher/Alfred/README.md

-## mycroft-jeedom
+## Alfred
-Mycroft integration for Jeedom
+A Mycroft integration for Jeedom

 ## Description
 Trigger Jeedom scenarios and actions using plain old English.